jamesdinardo/Retail-Forecasting/README.md

 ### d.
 Random Forest Regressor

-The last two classes of algorithms we will try are called "ensemble methods," since they combine several machine learning models into a meta-model.
-Random Forests work by creating multiple decision trees and then averaging out their predictions.
+The last two classes of algorithms we will try are called "ensemble methods," since they combine several machine learning models into a single meta-model.
+Random Forests work by creating multiple decision trees and then averaging their predictions.
+Specifically, each tree is allowed to use only a subset of rows, so that each tree will make slightly different predictions.

 The best model is one in which we calculate feature importances, reduce our features to only the best 50 (plus the 3 years), and train a model with a modest max depth and number of trees"